zhuolin-mao/lab2-multiset-adt/README.md

 In the Python code, we had represented an ADT as an abstract class (`MultiSet`).
 To represent an ADT in Java, we can also create an abstract class.
 An interface specifies an API (set of public methods) which other classes can then implement.
-Importantly, a non-abstract subclass of an abstract class needs to implement all abstract methods defined in its parent class.
+Importantly, a non-abstract subclass of an abstract class needs to implement **all** abstract methods defined in its parent class.

-Note: you may have heard about interfaces in Java; since the `MultiSet` consists entirely of abstract methods and no attributes, it can naturally be defined as an `Interface` instead of an abstract class.
-We'll talk more about interfaces soon in the course (and you'll see them in your prep readings for Module 1)!
+Note: you may have heard about `interfaces` in Java; since the `MultiSet` consists entirely of abstract methods and no attributes, it can naturally be defined as an `interface` instead of an abstract class.
+We'll talk much more about `interfaces` throughout the course (and you'll see them in your prep readings for Module 1)!

 #### Constructors